 VMware backups or log requests stay in the queued state.
-The system does not generate any error messages related to the backup proxy.
+The system does not generate any error messages related to the backup proxy full.
 The following error is displayed in the logs IOError: [Error 28] No space left on device.

 This can happen if you have enabled Phoenix debugging on a backup proxy and are backing up a virtual machine that is fragmented.
 Backups of fragmented virtual machines cause excessive processing on the proxy and generate large amounts of log data.
-In this situation, the /var/log volume runs out of allocated space.
+In this situation, the /var/log volume file gets 100% full and runs out of allocated space.

 You can view the error message in the /var/log/messages log